vkamenar/implib-sdk/bin/README.md

-In this directory we store the binary tools:
+This directory contains the binary tools:

-- The precompiled **dll2def** utility to extract the dynamic-link library symbols in plain text format.
+- **dll2def**, a command-line utility to extract the dynamic-link library symbols in plain text format.
+This tool supports x86 and x64 DLL.
 - The **fasm** compiler (flat assembler).
 It is used as a preprocessor to generate the import libraries.